morimekta/providence/README.md

 The library packages are:

 * `core`  The core thrift message handling.
 Needed to use thrift objects, and contains simple to use serialization and deserialization modules, thrift IO, debugging tools (pretty printer).
+* `core-jackson` Core jackson helper classes (specifically for serializing and deserializing Binary data).
+Is needed if the '--jackson' option is set during source generation.
 * `reflect` Reflective library that reads thrift dynamically.
 This library makes full-fledged in-memory representations of thrift struct types, and can be used to parse and print serialized thrift messages.

-* `client` Client libraries for Client-Server service handling.
-With core is the only parts needed for a client side application using thrift service API.
-Contains default client transport and protocol handlers.
-* `server` Server libraries for Client-Server service handling.
-* `jax-rs` REST wrappers for javax.ws.rs (used by dropwizard etc.).
+Extra libraries.

+* `messageio` Classes for stream-lining IO with messages.
+        TODO: Also move this to 'extra'.
+* `thrift` Thrift protocol compatibility library.
+Contains serializers that wrap the native TProtocol classes from Apache thrift.

 In addition the are some utility packages.

-* `converter` A tool to convert serialized thrift data from one format to another or read serialized thrift files to command line.
+* `tools` Tools for helping out with providence.
+Compiler, converter and bazel helpers.
+The converter
-* `compiler` The compiler app that generates code using the libraries.
-Can currently compile:
+        The compiler app generates code using the libraries.
+Can currently
+        compile:
     * java2 (the format it itself uses).
     * thrift (re-generating thrift files).
     * json (serialized format representing the thrift).